-2. Visit the Blue Church aka Church of St. Elizabeth
+2. Visit the Blue Church (The Church of St. Elizabeth)

-If you go on the free walking tour they’ll take you to the Blue Church.
+If you go on the free walking tour they’ll take you to the Blue Church!
 This church is a must-see and one of the coolest churches I’ve ever been to.
 The inside is also blue and at night they light up the outside if you decide to go in the evening.
 This church is a Hungarian Secessionist Catholic church designed in the art nouveau style and is located in Old Town Bratislava.
 It was built in the 20th century, so isn’t the oldest church you’ll ever see, but it is so unique and fun to visit!

-This castle has a crazy history since it’s been burned down multiple times and then rebuilt.
-Nothing is that noteworthy inside the castle, but the outside is pretty fun.
-You’ll also get amazing views of Bratislava and the Danube River if you walk around the castle.
+I didn’t go inside but thought the outside was pretty fun.
+You’ll also get amazing views of Bratislava and the Danube River below if you walk around the castle.

 5. Old Town